lewoudar/scalpel/docs/installation.md

 # Installation

 To install scalpel, you will need to have python and pip installed.
+For python the minimal version supported is **3.6**.
 After you can just enter the following command:

 ```bash
 pip install scalpel